nunit/nunit/BUILDING.md

           netstandard2.0
 ```

+### Notes
+1. MonoDevelop 2.0 introduced support for multiple target frameworks up to and including .Net 3.0 and 3.5 ([MonoDevelop 2.0 release notes](https://www.monodevelop.com/documentation/release-notes/monodevelop-2.0-released/)).
+Unfortunately, subsequent releases have not extended that support to .Net Core or .Net 5 and beyond.
+There is a kanban board maintained for [MonoDevelop Multi-targeting Support](https://github.com/mono/monodevelop/projects/1) however it's showing the most recent update being 9 Aug 2019.
+MonoDevelop Version 7.8.4 (build 2) was verified as unable to build `nunit.sln` due to lack of multi-targeting support.
+This footnote was correct as of 9 June 2021.
-[1] GitHub repository cloned and built on 9 June 2021
+2. GitHub repository cloned and built on 9 June 2021

 ## Running Tests